-- the process for identifying material sub-groups, the composition of material sub-groups, the distribution of internal TLAC within material sub-groups, and the treatment of unregulated or non-bank entities (Section I); - the role of home and host authorities and the factors to be considered when determining the size of the internal TLAC requirement (Section II); - practical considerations relating to the issuance and composition of internal TLAC (Section III); - features of the trigger mechanism for internal TLAC (Section IV): and - cooperation and coordination between home and host authorities in triggering the writedown and/or conversion into equity of internal TLAC (Section V).
+- the process for identifying material sub-groups, the composition of material sub-groups, the distribution of internal TLAC within material sub-groups, and the treatment of unregulated or non-bank entities (Section I); - the role of home and host authorities and the factors to be considered when determining the size of the internal TLAC requirement (Section II); - practical considerations relating to the issuance and composition of internal TLAC (Section III); - features of the trigger mechanism for internal TLAC (Section IV): and - cooperation and coordination between home and host authorities in triggering the write-down and/or conversion into equity of internal TLAC (Section V).

 Home and host authorities within CMGs are expected to take these guiding principles into account as they identify material sub-groups and formulate requirements for internal TLAC mechanisms for their G-SIBs.
-Consistent with the Key Attributes, CMG authorities commit to cooperate in the resolution planning process for a G-SIB to help prepare for a coordinated resolution of the firm.
 The FSB will continue to monitor and report on the implementation of the TLAC standard, including internal TLAC, through the Resolvability Assessment Process.
 The FSB will also undertake a review of the technical implementation of the TLAC standard by the end of 2019.